The institutional knowledge that usually lives in someone's head.

 Every insight, attributed and timestamped.

-Accumulated context that makes every team member as informed as the most experienced partner.
-Who noted it, when, and why it matters.
+Context accumulates over time and makes every team member as informed as the most experienced partner in the room.
+Each entry carries who noted it, when they noted it, and why it matters to the client's story.

 Part of the Stack